RupakMukherjee/TARA/CPU2D/Hydro2D/README.md

-All the codes in this folder are serial codes.
-There are no  parallel codes in this file.

 vorticity_wo_tracer.f95: incompressible single fluid with PS scheme (serial code + time solver AB / RK-4 + NO tracer particles) :: This is the most fundamental code!

 Two_demensional_Navier_Stokes_Vorticity_StreamFunction.f95: What is the difference between vorticity_wo_tracer.f95 code?